Purchasing Methods, Policies, and Procedures

 Supplier Authorization Form (formerly known as the Vendor Authorization Form, or VAF)

 • This form and other finance-related forms can be found in the UWide Forms Library.
-This form must be completed and sent to Disbursement Services before a vendor can be set up in the financial system.
+This form must be completed and sent to Purchasing Services before a supplier can be set up in the financial system.

-• The goal is to process vendor forms within three to five days of receipt.
+• The goal is to process supplier forms within five days of receipt.
 Almost one-third of the forms submitted require additional time due to the information not being legible or required documents not being submitted with the form.

-• Best practice when requesting a vendor set up is to obtain the information directly from a representative of the vendor (don't get it from the vendor's website).
+• Best practice when requesting a supplier set up is to obtain the information directly from a representative of the vendor (don't get it from the supplier website).

 • The Description of Services/Reason for Payment is a required field.

-• For new vendors, vendors must complete a W9 (pdf), the completed and signed W9 should be submitted along with the form.
-The department working with the vendor should send them a W9 form to complete.
+• For new suppliers, suppliers must complete a W9 (pdf) or W8, the completed and the signed W9/W8 must be submitted along with the supplier request form.
+The department working with the vendor should ask the supplier to provide a completed W9 or W8 form.

-• If the new vendor is a Sole Proprietor or Individual, departments are required to complete and submit the Independent Contractor Authorization Form (pdf) along with the other forms.
+• If the new supplier is a Sole Proprietor or Individual, departments are required to complete and submit the Independent Contractor Authorization Form (pdf) along with the other forms.

-• For changes to existing vendors, unless there is a vendor name change or tax ID change, a W9 is not required.
+• For changes to existing suppliers, a W9/W8 is still required.
 The Independent Contractor Authorization form is not needed for changes.

 • Don't forget to complete the "University Department Contact" section at the bottom of the page.
-This section is critical for a vendor set up because it contains the contact information of the requester.
-If the information is not completed, Vendor Maintenance does not know who to contact if there is a question regarding the form but most importantly we do not know to whom to send the vendor number if this information is missing.
+This section is critical for a supplier set up because it contains the contact information of the requester.
+If the information is not completed, Purchasing Services does not know who to contact if there is a question regarding the form but most importantly we do not know to whom to send the supplier number if this information is missing.

 Contact Us